BHS in Public Health

 Major Program Requirements

 All students enrolled in the Bachelor of Health Science in Public Health (abbreviated as BHS in Pub_Hlth) Program are subject to the general regulations of the University.
 Students seeking admission to the BHS in Pub_Hlth Program must be admitted to the University.
-In addition to meeting minimum standards established by the University of Missouri, students must also comply with the rules and regulations set forth in the BHS in Pub_Hlth policy document.
-Students should be aware that this degree program requires a high degree of individual research, planning, and self-motivation to be successful.
+In addition to meeting minimum standards established by the University of Missouri, students must comply with the rules and regulations outlined in the BHS in Pub_Hlth policy document.

-• Complete all Public Health core courses with a grade of C (2.0 on a 4.0 scale) or higher, except P_HLTH 2200 which requires a grade of B– or higher.
-Complete Statistics with a grade of C (2.0 on a 4.0 scale) or higher.
+• Complete all Public Health core courses with a grade of C or higher, except P_HLTH 2200, which requires a grade of B– or higher.
+Complete Statistics with a grade of C or higher.

 • Earn a minimum of 30 credit hours taken at the 3000/4000 (junior/senior) level.
 Lower-division transfer courses accepted as upper-division courses at MU cannot be used to fulfill this requirement.